Were you wondering: is Belize Safe?

-The best way to travel to Belize is to pass through, so this could be to your benefit.
-Arriving from the Yucutan in Mexico is a smart way to arrive.
+One way to travel to Belize is to pass through, so this could be to your benefit.
+Arriving from the Yucatan in Mexico is a smart way to arrive.

 Traveling alone, on a public bus, or trying a taxi could be dangerous.
 It would be best to stick with a coach.

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.

 If you are due to travel soon, you can get a Get A Free Quote by clicking the link or the image above and filling out your details – that way you’ll get instant cover from the exact date that you choose.

 On many occasions World Nomads has provided me with reliable insurance cover for travel in Latin America and the rest of the world.

 Belize is an amazing country with the best people and the best culture.